2023 WREN Conference

 Including Historically Underrepresented Populations in Primary Care Research

-The day will begin with keynote speaker, Michelle Robinson, PhD, MS; Director, Office of Health Equity (OHE), Wisconsin Department of Health Services (DHS) presenting on The Historical and Contemporary Context of Medical Distrust and What It Will Take to Repair.
+Michelle Robinson, PhD, MS; Director, Office of Health Equity (OHE), Wisconsin Department of Health Services (DHS).
+The Historical and Contemporary Context of Medical Distrust and What It Will Take to Repair (PDF slides).

-James DeLine, MD, LaFarge Medical Clinic-Vernon Memorial Healthcare will follow by sharing Opportunities for Primary Care Research in Rare Disorders – My Experience with the Amish & Mennonite Communities.
+James DeLine, MD, LaFarge Medical Clinic-Vernon Memorial Healthcare.
+Opportunities for Primary Care Research in Rare Disorders – My Experience with the Amish & Mennonite Communities (PDF slides).

-Panel members will then lead small discussion groups allowing conference participants more in-depth conversation.
+Panel members led small discussion groups allowing conference participants more in-depth conversation.

 Convocation of Practices